Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Computational Experiments

-To evaluate the impact of a set of cuts, we use the percentage of gap closed as defined in Section~\ref{sec:pool}.
-We implemented the pipeline described above and tested it on instance families derived from three instances in the benchmark set of MIPLIB2017~\cite{miplib}: \texttt{binkar10\_1}, \texttt{gen\-ip0054}, and \texttt{neos5}.
+To evaluate the impact of a set of cuts, we use the percent integrality gap closed as defined in \Cref{sec:pool}.
+We implement the pipeline described above and test it on instance families derived from three base instances in the benchmark set of MIPLIB 2017~\cite{miplib}: \instance{binkar10\_1}, \instance{gen-ip054}, and \instance{neos5}.

-These three ``base instances'' were selected out of 37 MIPLIB2017 ``Benchmark'' instances for which two conditions are satisfied: (1) random perturbations of the objective function coefficients lead to 1,000 distinct LP relaxation optima; (2) ~\Cref{alg:full} closes at least 5\% gap on average across the random variations.
-The three base instances used here were selected on the basis of diversity.
-As can be seen in~\Cref{tab:split}, \texttt{binkar10\_1} and \texttt{neos5} are mixed-integer whereas \texttt{gen\-ip0054} is pure; \texttt{binkar10\_1} has more than 2,000 variables and 1,000 constraints, whereas the two other base instances are smaller.
-While additional MIPLIB2017-based datasets could be considered for experimentation, we note that for each of the 1,000 instances, the cut generation loop of~\Cref{alg:full} runs for up to three hours.
-As we compare the full and reduced separators on each instance, this necessitates thousands of CPU hours (or roughly one CPU year) per dataset.
-We conducted what we believe is a sufficient amount of experiments within the computational resources available to us.
+These three base instances are selected from 37 MIPLIB 2017 ``Benchmark'' instances for which two conditions are satisfied: (1) random perturbations of the objective function coefficients lead to 1,000 distinct LP relaxation optima; and (2) ~\Cref{alg:full} closes at least 5\% gap on average across the random variations.
+We limit our experiments to only three of these 37 potential instances due to the high computational costs of running our experiments and limitations on our shared computational resources: for each of the 1,000 instances in an instance family, the cut generation loop of~\Cref{alg:full} runs for up to three hours. \Cref{tab:split} provides characteristics on the three chosen instances, which sample some of the diversity of the broader set: \instance{binkar10\_1} and \instance{neos5} are mixed integer, whereas \instance{gen-ip054} is pure integer; \instance{binkar10\_1} has more than 2,000 variables and 1,000 constraints, whereas the other two are smaller.

-For each instance family, we ran \Cref{alg:full} on 1,000 variations, and set the time limit to 10 minutes for each individual run of MIR-SEP, and three hours for all the cutting loop.
-After running the cutting loop, we discarded (for the first set of experiments that will be discussed next) perturbed instances that had less than 5\% gap closed, and split the rest into training and test sets for machine learning. \Cref{tab:split} shows the number of variables/constraints and perturbations in each of the training and test sets for the three instance families.
+We run \Cref{alg:full} on each of the 1,000 variations from each instance family.
+We set the time limit to 10 minutes for each individual run of Appx-MIR-Sep, and to three hours for the entire cutting loop per instance.
+The instances are then split into three disjoint parts: ``\textbf{training}'', ``\textbf{test}'', and ``\textbf{unseen}'' sets.
+The training and test sets are an 80/20 split among instances in which MIR cuts perform well: we discard perturbed instances from each family that have less than 5\% gap closed at the end of the cutting loop. \Cref{tab:split} shows the number of instances in each of the sets.